shovon/idempotent.js/README.md

 ## Documentation

-The source code is annotated in a JavaDoc syntax.
+The source code is annotated in a JavaDoc-like syntax.
 You can read it at [`blob/master/src/index.js`](https://github.com/shovon/idempotent.js/blob/master/src/index.js);

 ## License